History of West Chester, Pennsylvania: 19th century

 The only American-born Impressionist painter, Mary Cassatt, spent a year of her childhood in West Chester in 1855.
 The three-story Greek Revival house her father rented still stands on the southeast corner of High and Miner Streets.
-Cassatt was a contemporary of Renoir, Monet and Pissarro and was close friends with Edgar Degas.
+Cassatt was a contemporary of Renoir, Monet, and Pissarro and was close friends with Edgar Degas.
 Her paintings hang in the National Gallery, the Metropolitan Museum of Art, the Philadelphia Museum of Art, the Baltimore Museum of Art, the Pennsylvania Academy of the Fine Arts, and nearly a hundred other museums and public galleries throughout the world.

-There was a great deal of antislavery sentiment in the years leading up to the civil war.
+There was a great deal of antislavery sentiment in the years leading up to the American Civil War.
 Many prominent citizens had houses that were "stations" on the Underground Railroad to Canada.
 Prominent abolitionists such as William Lloyd Garrison, Wendell Phillips, and Lucretia Mott spoke at meetings in West Chester.
 However, the citizenry of West Chester was not unanimous in its Whig or Republican views.
 In 1854, an editorial column in the Chester County Times stated, "the people are thoroughly sick of the incessant negro agitation, and were it not for the political aspirants and office seekers for places of profit by playing the harlequin to other men's consciences, we should have less of it."

 The first biography of Abraham Lincoln was written in this building.

 Chester County native Jesse W. Fell asked Abraham Lincoln for an autobiographical narrative in 1858.
 Lincoln initially refused, but eventually wrote a 606-word account, explaining that “there is not much of it, for the reason, I suppose, that there is not much of me.”
 Fell sent this sketch to his friend Joseph J. Lewis in West Chester.
 Lewis embellished on the short account and published the biography in the Chester County Times on February 11, 1860.
 The first published biography of Lincoln, it was circulated in newspapers across the U.S. and was considered crucial in securing the Republican nomination by Lincoln himself.
 The building that it was written in is today known as the Lincoln Building.